Tooblippe/IPython-Jupyter-Talk-to-Pyconza-2013/README.md

 What is this?
 ------

 This repo contains the full [talk](http://za.pycon.org/talks/10/) I intend to deliver (have delivered) at [PyConZA2013](http://za.pycon.org/).
-It contains all the files needed to build a final publishable PDF document and even adds a customer front page.
+It contains all the files needed to build a final publishable PDF document from an interactive notebook and even adds a custom front page.

 [The Complete Talk GitHub Website can be accessed here][6]